adrazen/cs140e-final-project/labs/6-interrupts/POSTLAB.md

 undefined, and an Undefined Instruction exception occurs.

--`_software_interrupt_asm`: this occurs when a program running at the user level generates and exception condition, and then enters into supervisor mode.
+-`_software_interrupt_asm`: this occurs when a program running at the user level generates an exception condition, and then enters into supervisor mode.
 (You will learn more about the distinction between user mode and supervisor mode in a later lab: `11-user-processes`).
-A software interrup allows a user program to communicate with the kernel or to invoke system calls, especially during error or exception handling.
+A software interrupt allows a user program to communicate with the kernel or to invoke system calls, especially during error or exception handling.